I Can't Be with You

-"I Can't Be with You" is a song recorded by Irish band the Cranberries.
-It was the third single from their second studio album, No Need to Argue (1994), except in North America, where it was released as the fourth and final single of the album.
+"I Can't Be with You" is a song by Irish rock band the Cranberries.
+It was released by Island Records as the third single from their second studio album, No Need to Argue (1994), except in North America, where it was released as the fourth and final single of the album.
 The song achieved minor chart success in most of the European countries where it was released, peaking at number 21 in their native Ireland.
 In Iceland, the song reached number one for a week in April 1995, becoming the Cranberries' third consecutive number-one single there.
+Its music video was directed by Samuel Bayer.